open-telemetry/opentelemetry-java-instrumentation/README.md

 [Click here to see the full list](docs/supported-libraries.md) and to learn more about [disabled instrumentation](docs/supported-libraries.md#disabled-instrumentations) and how to [suppress unwanted instrumentation](docs/suppressing-instrumentation.md).

+## Creating agent extensions

+[Extensions](examples/extension/README.md) add new features and capabilities to the agent without having to create a separate distribution or to fork this repository.
+For example, you can create custom samplers or span exporters, set new defaults, and embed it all in the agent to obtain a single jar file.

 ## Manually instrumenting